 When an application is submitted to the American Heart Association, it is assigned to a peer review committee based on the applicants' science classification choice and the chairperson's confirmation that the application and study section science match.
 Sometimes applications are "brokered" to another review committee because of science content or conflict of interest issues.
 Two scientists from the peer review committee provide independent, in-depth review.
 A third reviewer is also assigned as a reader of the proposal to assist with differences of opinions and to balance the discussion.
 These scientists are assigned a particular application based on their knowledge of the science and methods contained in the application.
 Each scientist from a peer review committee is assigned a limited number of applications to review in detail.
 All peer review committee members can access all applications in their committee, if not in conflict, and may review on their own initiative applications not specifically assigned to them.
 To prepare for the meeting, assigned reviewers give a preliminary score to applications.

-Committee partners who have a conflict of interest, such as those who have a professional or personal relationship with an applicant, are
+Committee members who have a conflict of interest, such as those who have a professional or personal relationship with an applicant, are

 - Excused from the room when a face-to-face discussion takes place or

 - Their access to the system and to conversation is blocked during virtual meetings.
-A partner who is in conflict cannot view the application and therefore cannot give it a score.
+A member who is in conflict cannot view the application and therefore cannot give it a score.

 How Funding Decisions Are Made